 Our ultimate goal is to keep your beloved pet together, if possible.
 We can help with behavior or medical problems that may be making it difficult to keep your companion at home.
-Our Pet Care Assistance program can provide financial support for veterinary care and other pet needs.
+Our Pet Care Assistance and newly-launched Pet Safety Net can provide financial support for veterinary care and other pet needs.
 Our Behavior & Training department can offer a no-cost behavior consultation for you and your pet.

 There’s no place like home!
 If you’re unable to keep your pet and must find an alternative home for him or her, our placement service offers tools to help you without having to surrender him or her to a shelter.

 Marin Humane Admissions